castorini/pyserini/README.md

 With Pyserini, it's easy to replicate runs on a number of standard IR test collections!

++ The easiest way, start here: [Replicating runs directly from the Python package](docs/pypi-replication.md)
 + [Guide to running the BM25 baseline for the MS MARCO Passage Retrieval Task](docs/experiments-msmarco-passage.md)
 + [Guide to running the BM25 baseline for the MS MARCO Document Retrieval Task](docs/experiments-msmarco-doc.md)